thunder-project/thunder-registration/README.md

 ## usage

-First pick an algorithm (some take parameters)
+First pick an algorithm.
+Some algorithms take parameters, some don't.

 ```python
 from registration import CrossCorr